-The BMP Guide assists melon growers to identify improved practices in quality management in their field and post-harvest practices that will provide
+The BMP Guide assists melon growers to identify improved practices in food safety in their field and post-harvest practices that will provide consumers

 Guide for consumers

 Do not purchase melons that are bruised or damaged.
-If buying fresh cut produce, ensure it is refrigerated or surrounded by ice.
+If buying cut melon, ensure it is refrigerated or surrounded by ice.

-Fresh produce should be refrigerated within two hours of peeling or cutting.
-Leftover cut produce should be discarded if left at room temperature for
+Fresh melon should be refrigerated within two hours of peeling or cutting.
+Cut melon should be discarded if left at room temperature for more than

-Wash all rockmelons with cool tap water immediately before eating.
-Don't use soap or detergents.
+Wash all unpeeled rockmelons with cool tap water and detergent immediately before peeling.
 Scrub melons with a clean produce brush.
-Cut away

 Wash hands with hot soapy water before and after handling fresh rockmelons.